Tuesday, June 18, 2024

 (On the left, a normal rotation on the right malrotated bowel).

 Malrotation of gut is a serious health problem.
 Most patients experience intermittent incomplete bowel obstruction.
-Others, develop volvulus and gangrene of bowel.
+Others develop volvulus and gangrene of the bowel.
 As soon as a diagnosis is made, surgical correction is needed in a short order, whether the patient has any symptoms or not.

-Situs inversus is inherited as an autosomal recessive pattern, at times, it is linked with X chromosome.
-Over 100 genes are implicated in this inherited disorder but the NODAL gene mutation is best known for its clarity.
+Situs inversus is inherited as an autosomal recessive pattern, and at times it is linked with the X chromosome.
+Over 100 genes are implicated in this inherited disorder, but the NODAL gene mutation is best known for its clarity.
 In the very early development, the respiratory tract develops cilia.
 These cilia beat in unison in one direction - to the left.
 NODAL gene produces proteins which are components of ciliary axial structures.
 The directional movement of cilia creates a left to right orientation of the body.
-It directs rotation of gut and placement of viscera.
-Mutation of genes DNI 1 and DAH 5 result in Primary Ciliary Dyskenesia.
-Primary ciliary dyskinesia is associated with situs inversus a well known condition is called Katagener's syndrome.
-Here patients develop chronic sinusitis, otitis and deafness, bronchiectasis, male infertility due to absence of ciliary movements in vas difference, and later, develop pulmonary insufficiency.
+It directs the rotation of the gut and placement of viscera.
+Mutation of genes DNI 1 and DAH 5 result in Primary Ciliary Dyskinesia.
+Primary ciliary dyskinesia is associated with situs inversus, a well known condition is called Katagener's syndrome.
+Here patients develop chronic sinusitis, otitis and deafness, bronchiectasis, male infertility due to absence of ciliary movements in vas deferens, and later in life develop pulmonary insufficiency.

 History of Situs Inversus.